Suspicious emails, texts and phone calls

 What is phishing, vishing and smishing?

 It’s all too easy to get caught out by email.
 Before you know it, you’ve shared your personal information or opened an attachment that contains malware; this is known as phishing.
 Vishing is when fraudsters try to extract personal details directly by phone, using social engineering techniques.
 Smishing is when a fraudster tries to trick you into providing personal or account information via text or SMS message (this can include texting you links to fraudulent sites or phone numbers to fake call centres).

 Spotting and avoiding suspicious emails and phone calls

 It's not always clear you're being targeted.
-Trust your instincts.
-If something doesn’t feel right, take your time and don’t rush into providing any personal details or sending monies.
+Fraudsters will impersonate genuine organisations and firms to convince you to provide usernames, passwords for online accounts and emails.
+They may contact you to say they have concerns or inform you there is fraudulent activity on your account and then ask you to provide remote access to your computer or device.
+Be aware, trust your instincts and take your time.
+Don’t rush into providing any personal details or sending monies.
 It’s okay to hang up the phone, ignore emails and to obtain information by researching trusted sources.

 Any message that says ‘Reply Now’ to avoid losing money, have your account deleted or access cut-off are designed to panic you.
 Stop.
 Take your time.
 Investigate.

 Don’t trust unexpected emails or cold call phone calls when trying to get you to reveal personal information or hand over money.
 Be suspicious and challenge.